gd03gd031/Windows-GDID-Changer/README.md

 Microsoft servers can generate new GDID even if the hardware configuration remains the same.

-<b>For better separation between registrations, changing hardware identifiers before re-registration may produce different results.
+<b>For better separation between new GDID registrations, changing hardware identifiers is recommended.
 Hardware attributes such as TPM information may contribute to device identity matching.</b>

 ---